steggie3/steggie3.github.io/_posts/2018-08-05-goose-detection.md

 ---
 title:      Object Detection with Goose Dataset
-permalink: /projects/goose-detection.html
+date:       2018-08-05 22:08:00 -0700
+categories: Tech
+tags:       [machine-learning, project, computer-vision, object-detection, yolo]
 layout:     single
 classes:    wide
-author_profile: true
+permalink:  /projects/goose-detection.html
+header:
-teaser: /assets/images/goose-detection/goose_iou.png
+  teaser:   /assets/images/goose-detection/teaser.jpg
 ---

 I based this project on the [darkflow](https://github.com/thtrieu/darkflow){:target="_blank"} implementation of the [YOLOv2](https://arxiv.org/abs/1612.08242){:target="_blank"} object detection algorithm.
 The output of the algorithm are bounding boxes of each detected object and their associated confidence scores.
 The input are images or videos.